ghattab/ghattab.github.io/hattab.md

 comments: false
 ---

 Dr. habil.
 Georges Hattab is the Visualization Group Leader at the Center for Artificial Intelligence in Public Health Research at the [Robert Koch Institute](https://www.rki.de/EN/) since 2022.
 He is currently an Adjunct Professor of Computer Science (Privatdozent) at the Department of Mathematics and Computer Science of the [Freie Universität Berlin](https://www.fu-berlin.de/en/).
+He is currently one of ten experts on the Technical Advisory Group on Artificial Intelligence for Health (TAG-AI), an advisory body to the World Health Organization (WHO).
 ![](/images/profiles/hattab.png){:class="profile"}

 <br/>